hansroh/aquests/README.rst

 History
 =========

+- 0.5.2: remove ready_producer_fifo, this will be used only serverside
 - 0.5.1: change from list to deque on producer_fifo
 - 0.4.33: force_http1 applied to https
 - 0.4.32: fix http.buffer.list_buffer class